cxj/cxj.github.io/_posts/2013-04-29-continuous-integration.md

 ---
 layout: post
-title: Continuous Integration Reminders
+title: Software Construction Reminders
 ---

-## Continuous Integration and Software Development Infrastructure
+## Continuous Integration Infrastructure Best Practices

-This is a list of best practices for Continuous Integration and Software Development.
-Derived from a list by Barry Jaspan.
+This list derived from an article by Barry Jaspan.

 1. Use a source code repository.
 This is step zero for good software development.